If you’re expecting to visit a yet another history museum, you are in for a surprise! Bruges Historium is all about new technologies!

 After the Historium Story, the museum includes a short, factual exhibition on the city’s golden age.
 It briefly presents the people’s daily lives, Bruges’ architecture and fortifications as well as the city’s economic vitality in the Middle-Ages.

-One of the Historium’s greatest assets is also the panoramic terrace which offers a magnificent view on the Market Place.
+One of the Historium’s greatest assets is also the panoramic terrace which offers a magnificent view on quite simply breathtaking.

 While visitors must pay to access tothe Historium Tower, access to the panoramic terrace is included in the standard ticket, so you might as well enjoy it!